ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2020-03-31-cellular-sprites.md

 <!-- show too high extinction, too high survival -->

 I also played with colors for a few more iterations.
-At first, I settled on a grayscale version (or one of matplotlib's colormaps), but the image looked flat and weird.
+At first, I settled on a grayscale version (or one of matplotlib's colormaps), but the image looked flat.
 I also tried to manually add colors, but it didn't stick that much:

 <!-- show black and white image, show colormap image -->

-Later on, I realized that adding a solid black outline makes the sprite stand out&mdash;it looks more appealing and "cartoony."
+Later on, I realized that adding a solid black outline makes the sprite stand out&mdash;it looks more appealing and recognizable.
 Making a solid outline sounds easy, but it took me some time figuring out how to make it.
 So, I just settled on a brute-force approach: for each cell in the matrix, I look around its neighbors, and paint them black if they are near the edge.
 The resulting